-One of the oldest and most important distillates, rum is in many ways the perfect hedonist’s spirit.
+A good rum is a mythical elixir.
+One of the oldest and most important distillates on the globe, rum is in many ways the perfect hedonist’s spirit.
 Its versatility sees it straddle white, dark, aged, spiced and flavoured renderings.
-As a result it is the magpie of the spirits worlds, nudging out and replacing other spirits in classic cocktails with ease.
-Try an aged rum instead of whiskey in an Old Fashioned, or sip it, rather than Cognac, in a wingback armchair by a roaring fire.
+As a result it is the magpie of the spirit world, nudging out and replacing other spirits in classic cocktails with ease.
+Try an aged rum instead of whiskey in an Old Fashioned.
+Enjoy a sipping rum, rather than Cognac, in a wingback armchair by a roaring fire.
 Fancy something a little less staid?
-Rum comes into its own against the colourful backdrop of tiki-decorated beach bars, which gave birth to more playful cocktails like the Zombie.
+A good rum comes into its own against the colourful backdrop of tiki-decorated beach bars, which gave birth to more playful cocktails like the Zombie.

 Yet rum’s diversity and accessibility is also what can make it utterly confusing.
 More than any other distillate, rum is a spirit of the world, a drink with a well-stamped passport.
 As such there are strict rules and regulations for its production in a number of countries across the globe, bolstered by well-established geographical indications in places such as the French island of Martinique, whose rhum agricole holds an appellation d’origine contrôlée.
 Yet there are also a number of other countries where rum rules aren’t as strict.
 And with no global body of rum producers, it is left to each individual country to develop and adopt a set of local regulations.

 But these flowers are blossoming in a field of weeds, amid a market often driven by spiced rums made, well, who knows where, and consumed in fast-made and fast-drunk cocktails in high-energy bars.
 Whereas other spirits, even those such as whisky, which is now produced everywhere from Teeside to Taiwan, are generally recognisable when poured into a glass, rum is too often let down by non-descript liquids not worthy of the name.
-Stricter, easy-to-follow global regulations would change that.
+Stricter, easy-to-follow global regulations would change that and help eager consumers to find the best premium rums.
 Yet no one seems to want to take control and create a global guide to tame this anarchist of the spirits world.

 Personality, of which rum brands are overloaded, can only get you so far.
 The consumer needs to know more easily how, and why, a rum from Jamaica is different – and it is very different – to that of a rum from Cuba, the Philippines, Martinique or even, in the case of Brewdog Distilling’s Five Hundred Cuts rum, Scotland.
 Yes, they all start life with a sugar-derived base, yet each is fermented and distilled in a very different way, yielding a very different flavour profile.
 And without much global guidance, consumers are too often left perplexed.